kevin-j-m/kjm-blog/content/speaking.md

 I joined Jason Swett on his podcast to talk about my RailsConf 2021 talk:
 Engineering MBA.
 You can listen [here](https://www.codewithjason.com/rails-with-jason-podcast/episodes/096-engineering-mba-with-kevin-murphy-jumSoete/).

+### Remote Ruby

+I joined Andrew, Chris, and Jason to talk about code coverage, DRY code, and writing performant code - and the potential __downsides__ of focusing on those practices.
+You can listen [here](https://remoteruby.transistor.fm/143).